Parkview Baptist School coach's texts with student subject of arrest warrant

 BATON ROUGE - An arrest warrant was filed for a coach at Parkview Baptist School who allegedly texted with a 14-year-old student about her sex life and relationships.

-Patrick Yamtob, 46, who was referred to by "Coach Y" by the victim, allegedly sent a series of "ongoing and deliberate" inappropriate messages to a female student, an arrest warrant from the East Baton Rouge Sheriff's Office said.
+Patrick Yomtob, 46, who was referred to by "Coach Y" by the victim, allegedly sent a series of "ongoing and deliberate" inappropriate messages to a female student, an arrest warrant from the East Baton Rouge Sheriff's Office said.

-The document shows Yamtob asked detailed questions about the victim having sex, specifically with other minors.
+The document shows Yomtob asked detailed questions about the victim having sex, specifically with other minors.

 "Was one better than the other.
 You know you compared lol," the warrant said.